bjssacademy/fundamentals-clean-code/intro.md

 ![BJSS Needs clean code!](/images/needs-you-clean-coder.jpg)

 Humans are not magic at reading code.
+It's not like we are a failure because we struggle to read hard-to-read code.
+Some code is easier to read than others.

-Readable code does not write itself.
-It needs care.
+The trouble is that readable code does not write itself.
+It needs care taken.
+By every one of us.

 At each of the trade-off points where we decide to go with approach A or approach B, we must choose wisely.

 We must first know that alternatives A and B are even possible.

 That's what this BJSS Academy guide is all about.

+### Cleaning our example code

 Here's one possibility for our original function `fb()`: